accesscode-2-1/unit-1-bootcamp-assessment/README.md

 # unit-1-bootcamp

 1. Fork this repository.
-In your README, mark down your start time.
+In your README, mark down your start time. <br>
+Start Time: 7:21PM (May 28, 2015)

 2. Create a new class, `MyObject`.
 A `MyObject` has a name (`String`) and an age (`int`).